The Clown (novel): Plot

 Hans Schnier is the "Clown" of the novel's title.
-He is twenty-seven years old from a very wealthy family.
+He is a twenty-seven years old agnostic from a very wealthy family.
 At the beginning of the story he arrives in Bonn, Germany.
 As a clown, he had to travel across the country from city to city to perform as an artist.
 He always sees himself as an artist.
 His home is in Bonn, so he has to stay in hotels when he is not in Bonn.
 The woman he has been living with, Marie, has left him to marry another man, Zupfner.
-Therefore Hans has become depressed.
+Therefore, Hans has become depressed.
 He wants to get Marie back from Zupfner, and also has serious financial problems.

 He describes himself as a clown with no church affiliation.
 His parents, devout Protestants, sent him to a Catholic school.
 He met Marie in school and fell in love with her.
 Although Marie was a Catholic, she agreed to live with him.
 They never got legally married, largely because Hans would not agree to sign a paper agreeing to raise his children as Catholics.
 He did not even want to get a marriage license, because he thought that they were for people who did not go to church.
 While living together, they never had any children.
 Marie always stated that even though she was living in sin, she was still a Catholic.
 Once in high school, Hans saw her holding hands with Zupfner, but she told him that Zupfner was only a friend.
 Hans brought her along on every trip and took her everywhere he went.
 After five years, there was a Catholic conference near their hotel in a German city.
 Marie wanted to breathe some Catholic air and ask Hans to go there.
 Hans had a performance at the same time.
 When they arrived late at night, he fell asleep.
 The next morning, he discovered Marie was gone, but had left a note.
 He never saw her again.
 The note read: “I must take the path that I must take.”